promptmike/github-learn-notes/github-foundations-part-1-of-2/introduction-to-git/unit-2-of-6-what-is-version-control.md

 # What is Version Control?

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

 A Version Control System (VCS) is a set of software used to track changes to a collection of files A VCS helps many people collaborate on a complex project